|Section of the Code||Deviations|

 Remuneration of the Executive Personnel is reviewed annually and approved by the Board based on recommendations by the Remuneration Committee.
 The Remuneration Committee considers the performance of the Executive Personnel and gathers information from comparable companies before making its recommendation to the Board.
 Such recommendation aims to ensure convergence of the financial interests of the Executive Personnel and the shareholders.
 Performance-related remuneration to Executive Personnel are not subject to an absolute limit.
 This represents a deviation from Section 12 of the Code.

-Details of Executive Personnel’s remuneration, shareholding and any share option programs can be found in the Company’s Consolidated Financial Statements (Note 20) and on the Company’s website.
+Details of Executive Personnel’s remuneration and any share option programs can be found in the Company’s Consolidated Financial Statements.

 The Company is committed to provide information in a manner that contributes to establishing and maintaining confidence with important interest groups and stakeholders.
 The information shall be based upon openness and equal treatment of all shareholders.
 A precondition for the share value to reflect the underlying values in the Company is that all relevant information is disclosed to the market.
-Based on this, the Company will endeavor to keep the shareholders informed about profit developments, prospects and other relevant factors for their analysis of the Company’s position and value.
+Based on this and subject to applicable laws and regulations, the Company will keep the shareholders informed about profit developments, prospects and other relevant factors for their analysis of the Company’s position and value.

 The Company publishes an updated financial calendar with dates for important events such as the Annual General Meeting, publishing of interim reports, public presentations and payment of dividends (if applicable) on the Company’s website.